 1 Replace your normal body lotion/moisturiser with suntan cream or after sun for that sweet coconut holiday scent.

 Steal Borrow some sand from a kids playground or building site, mix with water and rub it all over the back of your calves for that “just-got-out-the-sea” look.
 Spend all day complaining about how you have sand everywhere.
+Sprinkle some in your bedclothes to keep the feeling alive all day – and all night – long.

 4. Learn a random foreign word every day and try to slot it into everyday conversation.